-- 1) Submit written comments to the Clerk at <a href="mailto:clerkatcheolist:cle - 2) Speak to council by attending the meeting in person OR through ZOOM video or phone.
+- 1) Submit written comments to the Clerk at clerk@strathroy-caradoc.ca or by mail to: 52 Frank Street Strathroy, Ontario N7G 2R4.
+Please note communications are part of the public record that will be provided to council and made available to the general public, pursuant to the Planning Act and the Municipal Freedom of Information and Protection and Privacy Act. - 2) Speak to council by attending the meeting in person OR through ZOOM video or phone.
 Preregistration is required by emailing planning@strathroy-caradoc.ca or by calling 519-245-1070 ext.
 210. Leave your name, phone number, method you wish to participate in the meeting, as well as the application file number or address of the property you are calling about.
 Staff will return your call and provide participation details. - 3) View the meeting online at www.strathroy-caradoc.ca/meetings.
 The livestream will begin at 6pm.
 No pre-registration is required.